GoProBono was a skill sharing super hub that boosts access to and raises awareness of skilled volunteering opportunities.

 It looks into three distinctive case studies; those of Guys and St Thomas Charity, RNLI and Oxfam.

-A practical and inspiring introductory guide to being a good trustee
+In 2013, we published a guide a practical and inspiring introductory guide to being a good trustee.

-This guide published in 2013 helps you understand who trustees are, why become one, how you could contribute, what you’ll gain and what is expected.
+This guide was designed to help us understand who trustees are, why become one, how one could contribute, the benefits of being a trustee and what is expected.
 It includes practical questions for trustees to ask at trustee meetings, it explains the basics of good governance and where to go to find more information and trustee opportunities.

-This guide has been produced by Coalition for Efficiency and Getting on Board.
-Organisations and individuals are invited to use and share with others:
+This guide was produced by Coalition for Efficiency and Getting on Board.
+Organisations and individuals are invited to use and share the guide with others with others.

 The 2-page version contains the same information and is designed for printing and the longer Trustee Guide is designed for online viewing.